fiatconnect/specification/fiatconnect-api.md

 ##### 3.2.1.2.2. `"iss"` Claim

 The `iss`, or *issuer* claim is an *optional* claim; the client may or may not choose to include it.
-If present, it represents the user's public DEK.
+If present, it represents the user's PEM-encoded public DEK.
 This is an optional field, since the a user's public DEK can always be queried on-chain, using the user's account address required in the `sub` claim.
 If this field is present, the server SHOULD use it as a user's DEK.
 If it is not present, the server MUST query the user's public DEK on-chain.